gabemarshall/Brosec/README.md

 Overview
 =========

-- Brosec is a reference utility to help Security Bros with useful payloads and commands
+Brosec is a reference utility to help Security Bros with useful payloads and commands that might be used...todo
 - Brosec utilizes saved configuration variables (set at any time by you) to create custom payloads on the fly.
 These variables persist in a local database for your convenience.
 - Brosec outputs payloads and copies them to your clipboard in order to make your pentesting even more magical